YechengChu/ACDemo/gallery.md

 - Add BGM :musical_note:.
 - Compress images used in the app, so the size of apk​ :package: reduced from around 40MB to around 20MB.
-- Implemented onUpgrade function in Database, so there will not be any exception for quiz when the user update their app directly from __Version 1.0__ to __Version 2.1__.
+- Implemented _onUpgrade_ function for Database, so there will not be any exception for quiz when the user update their app directly from __Version 1.0__ to __Version 2.1__.
 - :warning: However, there is still some problem for the issued _infinite_ capabilities.
 Please check the capabilities after installing and revoke those incorrect ones, sorry for that :sob:.

 <div align=center><img src="images/demo_new.png"/></div>